-Study plan for BAOD-TANNP Bachelor of Dental hygiene, fall 2020
+Study plan for BAOD-TANNP Bachelor of Dental hygiene, spring 2022

 The bachelor's degree programme in dental hygiene is a programme of a professional study leading to the degree Bachelor of Dental Hygiene.
 It is a three-year programme (180 credits).

 The bachelor programme aims to qualify dental hygienists for health-promoting and disease-prevention work, and to develop practical clinical skills and an understanding of disease in a social, psychological and educational context.
 The programme also aims to provide candidates with a basis for life-long learning, specialisation and researcher training.
 The study programme is intended to ensure that society has candidates with the knowledge, attitudes and skills required for the satisfactory practice of dental hygiene, and to qualify dental hygienists as first-line contacts in the dental health service.
 This means competence in assessing dental health problems and deciding whether they should be treated by a dentist or a dental hygienist.
 The teaching should, as far as possible, be research-based, up-to-date and adapted to the needs of society and the population for the prevention of oral diseases and conditions.